dropcase/dropcase-11ty/_src/notes/2021/07/pick-up-the-mic.md

 I'll add the link once the page is ready to share (possibly by removing this line).

 Next steps will happen once I have my own room to record in (aka my office).
+That should happen sometime in the next couple of months.

+Update (2021-11-10): this is the weekend that it's __actually__ happening, at least getting my stuff moved into the room and set up.
+I'll figure out stuff like keeping echo to a minimum and where to place panels to absorb the most sound.